 For clients over the age of 18 who would benefit from a higher level of care, we offer a medically assisted detox program at Colorado Springs Detox Center.
 This program consists of a 5-14 day detox and assessment program for clients who need stabilization during their drug and alcohol detox.
 During a clients stay, our clinical and medical staff provides 24/7 medical supervision, individual therapy, detailed and individualized discharge plans, and a comprehensive physical, psychological, emotional, and spiritual treatment program that clients are invited to engage in once they are stable.

 Our Teen Residential program is designed to help teens who are struggling with mental health issues, trauma and/or substance use issues.
 Nestled in the Rocky Mountains adjacent to Pikes Peak, we provide a peaceful, home-like environment for teens to heal.
 Our program addresses every aspect of their lives, from their physical and mental health to their relationships and schooling.
 This holistic approach ensures we treat more than symptoms to create lasting, positive change.
-Weekly family therapy (done via phone or in-person) paired with an on-site family immersion weekend, ensures that parents are learning, growing and healing alongside their teen.
+Weekly virtual family therapy sessions and parent support groups ensure that parents are learning, growing and healing alongside their teen.

 Our holistic day treatment program, also known as Partial Hospitalization Program (PHP), was created for young adults ages 18-30 who need a highly structured environment in order to succeed in their recovery.
 Clients in this program will be involved in a variety of therapeutic groups and activities including academic and vocational assistance, group therapy, and experiential activities.
 Through the use of a variety of therapeutic methods, we are able to help clients stabilize and begin to understand and heal from their substance abuse and mental health struggles.